 Players must register on Valvr.com to register for the tournament (ELO ranking alone will not enter you into the tournament).

 Players MUST use Discord to contact their opponent.
 We encourage using additional methods such as Facebook (through the Table Tennis VR group or challenge emails) to contact your opponent, but only Discord messages will count and be official in case of disputes where the opponent does not show up.
 The opponent not showing up will result in a forfeit.
 VAL reserves the right to decide the forfeiting party.

 Players may schedule their brackets through to the final 4.
 Once to the final 4 VAL will coordinate the final 4 of each bracket to schedule the final matches.

 The finals will have different recording and other spectating rules TBD.
 In general, players should expect to have their matches broadcast and casted over.

-Note - cross region play is allowed - so players in EU may play players in APAC region for instance.
+Note - Turn on Ping Ball for high latency matches- cross region play is allowed - so players in EU may play players in APAC region for instance.
 VAL will make reasonable efforts to match players by region, but this is not guaranteed.
 No region locks.

 - All matches until the round of 8 are best of 3.
 For example, this means that the round of 32 would be best of 3.